 - help UH Hilo students apply their knowledge to real issues and problems

 - connect with a UH Hilo department whose content knowledge is relevant to your project

 - Keep the timeline in mind.
-Faculty will need time in class to teach their content subject matter before jumping into the community project.
+Faculty will need time to teach their content subject matter before jumping into the community project.

-- Consider what expertise and experience you or your staff can share with the students.
-As co-teachers in this venture you will play an important part in preparing students to enter the workforce.
+- What expertise and experience can you or your staff can share with the students?
+As co-teachers in this venture you will play an important part in their learning.

 Community engagement takes many forms.
 In 2020, the CCE implemented a new software called Collaboratory that was created by the University of North Carolina Greensboro specifically to capture the various forms of community engagement and public service that often takes place in higher education.
 Training of the site is ongoing, but this will allow our community, faculty, staff and students to see the amazing collaborations and activities that are happening!

 Or visit us on the UH Hilo Campus in PB-5.